 Drive fast and put the danger in front of you

 In another full contradiction to the rest of this article, a truly experienced motorcyclist will find the safest way to drive in Vietnam is to be one of the fastest moving vehicles on the road.
-The idea is not to be speeding but to put the bad driving in front of you and not behind you.
+The idea is not to be speeding but to put the bad driving behind you, not in front of you.
 By driving faster than the average traffic, you minimize or remove the unskilled drivers’ chances of rear-ending you.
 A skilled driver will understand the limits of the road, the motorcycle, and themselves and safely react to all lousy driving occurring in the front view of sight.

 Don’t use your mirrors

 Back in the western world, we are looking for cars or large motorcycles moving in consistent and predictable straight lines.
 Mirrors have blind spots, but large and consistent movements can still be reliably detected.
 In Vietnam, we are looking for small scooters moving in unpredictable and random lines.
 The mirrors should still be used, especially when on highways and watching your left rear.
 However, the bulk of spatial awareness should be done with the naked eye.
 An experienced motorcyclist will have road positions and angles that allow a full head turn for a 360-degree view of their surroundings.
 Over-reliance on mirrors is a signal that the driver is inexperienced or driving too fast for their surroundings.
 You should be able to maintain a full 360-degree concept view without a mirror.